Information

 Classroom Helpers Training

 Classroom helpers are required to have a Volunteer’s Working with Children Card.
-A WWC is free for all volunteers and can be applied for at the following address: http://www.workingwithchildren.vic.gov.au/
+A WWCC is free for all volunteers and can be applied for at the following address: http://www.workingwithchildren.vic.gov.au/

 Events and Fundraising